-Target Tasks Timescale Relationship to IW Children's & Young Peoples Plan Responsibility Monitoring Success Criteria ACCESS TO CURRICULUM Ensure access to computer technology appropriate for pupils with disabilities.
+Target Tasks Timescale Responsibility Monitoring Success Criteria ACCESS TO CURRICULUM Ensure access to computer technology appropriate for pupils with disabilities.
 ICT plan includes prioritised purchasing list for computer technology as required for pupils with disabilities.
 Academy staff to update on available technology on a termly basis.
 As required - unless needs of pupils in academy require immediate action.
-All key leaders.
-Governors.
+EHT/HT.
+Local Governing Board.
 Access to appropriate computer technology will be improved for all disabled pupils.
 ACCESS TO CURRICULUM a) Reflect identified areas of need in lesson planning and delivery. b) Prioritise student participation in academy activities.
 Incorporate Quality First Teaching into all planning.
-Ongoing programme of staff training in disability awareness to reflect diverse needs of students within the academy &amp; anticipatory duties.
+Ongoing programme of staff training in disability awareness to reflect diverse needs of students within the academy & anticipatory duties.
 Purchase of resources to increase student participation.
 Ongoing.
 All staff.
-S.L.T.
-Governors.
-Improved access to curriculum for all pupils.
-Promote student awareness of the rights of the child, especially Article 23: Children should have special care &amp; support if they need it.
+Senior Leadership Teams Local Governing Board Improved access to curriculum for all pupils.
+Promote student awareness of the rights of the child, especially Article 23: Children should have special care & support if they need it.
 Ensure student activities are accessible to all students Ongoing.
-Governors.
-Pastoral support.
-S.L.T.
-Governors.
-Increased participation in academy life for students with disabilities.
+All Staff Senior Leadership Teams Local Governing Board Increased participation in academy life for students with disabilities.

-Target Tasks Timescale Relationship to IW Children's & Young Peoples Plan Responsibility Monitoring Success Criteria ACADEMY BUILDINGS Ensure that access to academy buildings and site can meet diverse pupil needs.
-Accessibility &amp; clarity of signs around academy.
+Target Tasks Timescale Responsibility Monitoring Success Criteria ACADEMY BUILDINGS Ensure that access to academy buildings and site can meet diverse pupil needs.
+Accessibility & clarity of signs around academy.
 Awareness of independent access.
 Clear identification of room functions.
 Ongoing.
-S.L.T Governors.
-Governors.
-Access to academy buildings and site improved.
+Facilities Manager EHT and HT Local Governing Board Access to academy buildings and site improved.
 CLASSROOMS Ensure that classrooms are optimally organised for disabled pupils within current restraints.
 Identify needs & actions for future improvements.
 Plan classrooms in accordance with pupil need.
 Organise resources within classrooms to reflect student need.
 Incorporate accessibility into any proposed structural alternatives.
 Provide quiet areas within the academy.
 Think beyond the ramp.
 Look at accessibility in all areas of academy life.
 Ongoing.
-S.L.T Governors.
-Governors.
-Appropriate use of resources for diverse needs of pupils with disabilities.
+Teaching staff Facilities Manager EHT/HT Local Governing Board Appropriate use of resources for diverse needs of pupils with disabilities.
 NEWSLETTERS & DOCUMENTS Availability of newsletters and academy documents in alternative formats.
 Letters in first language.
-Large print &amp; audio when required.
+Large print & audio when required.
 Text.
 E-mail.
 Ongoing.
-S.L.T Governors.
-Governors.
-Information to pupils with disabilities and parents / carers will be improved.
+Senior Leaders EHT/HT Information to pupils with disabilities and parents / carers will be improved.